gentoocel/volume-bars/README.md

 - Decrease Volume: Press the - key or the left arrow key.
 - Mute/Unmute: Press the m key.
 - Exit: Press the ESC key or click outside the window.

-Troubleshooting

-- Program Doesn't Start: Ensure all dependencies are installed.
-- Volume Control Keys Not Working: Verify the program has permissions to control audio settings.